Aleph-Alpha/aleph-alpha-client/README.md

 The text to be completed.
 Unconditional completion can be used with an empty string (default).
 The prompt may contain a zero shot or few shot task.

+**hosting** (str, optional, default "cloud"):

+Specifies where the computation will take place.
+This defaults to "cloud", meaning that it can be executed on any of our servers.
+An error will be returned if the specified hosting is not available.
+Check available_models() for available hostings.

 #### Return value